King Stingray: Career

 In June 2023, King Stingray released "Lookin' Out".
-August 2023 saw King Stingray win three AIR Awards: Best Independent Rock Album or EP, Independent Album of the Year, and Breakthrough Artist of the Year.
-They were also winners at the 2023 National Indigenous Music Awards and along with Wildfire Manwurrk were the only groups to win more than one.
-King Stingray picked up the Film Clip of the Year and Song of the Year awards for "Lets Go".

-In December 2023 they performed at the ABC New Year's Eve concert at Sydney Harbour.
-The group's second studio album, For the Dreams, was released in November 2024.
+August 2023 saw the band win three AIR Awards: Best Independent Rock Album or EP, Independent Album of the Year, and Breakthrough Artist of the Year.
+They were also winners at the 2023 National Indigenous Music Awards and, along with Wildfire Manwurrk, were the only groups to win more than one.
+King Stingray picked up the Film Clip of the Year and Song of the Year awards, both for "Let's Go".
+In December 2023, they performed as part of the ABC's New Year's Eve concert on Sydney Harbour.